jasfar/followers-you-know/README.md

 # followers-you-know
-Returns a complete, sorted list of all Twitter accounts that have 'followers you know.'
+Returns a ranked list of all Twitter accounts that have 'followers you know.'

 ![screenshot](/screenshot.jpg)